Consumer Choice Over Shopping Baskets: Results

-The results obtained in the present paper match survey estimates of United States grocery store margins remarkably well.\footnote{Data from U.S. Census Bureau’s Quarterly Financial Report (QFR) for Retail Trade, reproduced from a report by the White House Council of Economic Advisors, obtained at: https://bidenwhitehouse.archives.gov/cea/written-materials/2024/06/20/update-grocery-price-inflation-has-cooled-substantially.} U.S. data is used here due to the unavailability of quarterly figures for Portugal.\footnote{The data which does exist is annual, see Banco de Portugal's Quadros do Setor in https://www.bportugal.pt/QS/qsweb/Dashboards.
+Regardless of pricing assumption, the results obtained in the present paper match survey estimates of United States grocery store margins remarkably well.\footnote{Data from U.S. Census Bureau's Quarterly Financial Report (QFR) for Retail Trade, reproduced from a report by the White House Council of Economic Advisors, originally obtained at: https://bidenwhitehouse.archives.gov/cea/written-materials/2024/06/20/update-grocery-price-inflation-has-cooled-substantially.} U.S. data is used here due to the unavailability of quarterly figures for Portugal.\footnote{The data which does exist is annual, see Banco de Portugal's Quadros do Setor in https://www.bportugal.pt/QS/qsweb/Dashboards.
 It roughly corroborates the U.S. trends.} Figure \ref{fig:moveavgPTUS} provides a side-by-side comparison of the four-quarter moving average mark-up in our sample and in the U.S. for our sample period.\\

-The trends are near identical, though levels differ cross-country; U.S. mark-ups see a trough of 5.7\% in the first quarter of 2021 and a peak of 6.8\% in the third quarter of 2022, roughly half of those observed in our sample.
-A likely explanation for the minor difference may lie in grocery store margins excluding supplier mark-ups.
+The trends are near identical - the U.S. trend leading the Portuguese trend by about a quarter - though levels differ cross-country.
+U.S. mark-ups see a trough of 5.7\% in the first quarter of 2021 and a peak of 6.8\% in the third quarter of 2022: roughly half of those observed under product-level pricing, though it matches the lower bound of the supermarket mark-ups under retail-pricing.
+Any minor differences may nonetheless lie in grocery store margins excluding supplier mark-ups.
 Draganska, Klapper, and Villas-Boas (2010) find a rough 50/50 split in mark-ups between retailers and manufacturers in the German market for ground coffee, using scanner data from a national sample of stores belonging to six major retail chains.
 Portuguese and U.S. grocery store margins may also differ.
-In this sense, we are well within the expected interval for double marginalisation.\\
+Any differences are therefore within the expected interval for double marginalisation.
+Differences may also be explained by other costs accounted for in the grocery store profit margin, which are unobserved to researchers.\\

-A significant point in favour of a lower-mark-up estimate is that the observed U.S. grocery store margins also follow the price index in Figure \ref{pricesovertime} well, more so when said index is adjusted to a four-quarter moving average.
-The revenue-weighted mean price index sees the same doubling of prices between late 2020/early 2021 and late 2022/early 2023.
-This degree of implied cost pass-through matches a low-mark-up environment as estimated in our sample.\\